shuklabhay/stereo-sample-gan/paper/paper.md

 This paper utilizes three distinct data sets engineered to measure the model's resilince to variation in spectral content.

-1. Curated Kick Drum Set: Kick drum impulses with primarily short decay profiles.
+1. Kick Drumset: Kick drum impulses with primarily short decay profiles.

-2. Diverse Kick Drum Set: Kick drum impulses with greater variation in decay profile and overall harmonic content.
+2. Snare Drumset: Snare drums and percussion shots such as rim shots, claps, wood blocks, etc.

-3. Instrument One Shot Set: Single note impulses capturing the tonal qualities and spectral characteristics of varying synthesizer and instrument sounds.
+3. Chord One Shot Set: Single chord impulses with variation in ASDR, chord types, voicings, waveforms, and noise.

 These datasets provide robust frameworks for determining the model's response to varying amounts of variation within training data.
 Most audio is sourced from online "digital audio production sample packs" which compile sounds for a wide variety of generes and use cases.
+The Chord one shot set is entirely created for this work.

 ### 3.2 Feature Engineering